serafinski/serafinski/README.md

 - 👀 I’m interested in music production, basketball, traveling, coding (duh!), video & photo editing, video games and art.

-- 🌱 I’m currently learning Java, C, C++, Bash and SQL.
+- 🌱 I’m currently learning Java, C++, Bash, SQL and Python.

 - 💞️ I’m looking to collaborate on any projects that I can help with!